bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:15:45

-Well, the show through part is you could say the speedy trial kind of gives that feeling perhaps, but I think if there had been no drama, the BIP-9 deployment would have been earlier than that we had speedy trial.
+Well, the show-through part is you could say the speedy trial kind of gives that feeling perhaps, but I think if there had been no drama, the BIP-9 deployment would have been earlier than that we had speedy trial.
 So in a sense, I think it got delayed by all the drama by about three to six months.
 And then the speedy trial was kind of a way to cop out of the drama, the saying like, okay, let's just put this drama on pause, see if the speedy trial just works, and then we can continue the drama if it doesn't work.